Crouton-Digital/guide/testnets/namada/readme.md

 </details>

 ---

-### 🌌 CometBFT
+#### 🌌 **CometBFT**

 **Description:**
-CometBFT is [short description or purpose of the tool].
-With CometBFT, you can [specific advantages or features].
+CometBFT aids in the consensus mechanism of the Namada node.
+Ensure its latest version is installed for the best node performance.

 <details>
   <summary>📦 Install CometBFT ➡️</summary>